Frequently asked questions:

 What is the best time of year to visit?

-July and August are generally the best times to visit in terms of weather and ease of getting around but Unalaska offers unique opportunites for unforgettable experiences at all times of the year.
-Please note: If you are coming to view eagles, they leave the port area in July and August to hunt fish in the many salmon streams around the island.
+July and August are generally the best times to visit in terms of weather and ease of getting around but Unalaska offers unique opportunities for unforgettable experiences at all times of the year.
+Please note: If you are coming to view eagles, most leave the port area in July and August to hunt fish in the many salmon streams around the island.

 How do I get there?

-Please note: Due to weight capacitiest and weather factors, it is common that your luggage may be delayed or that your flight may be canceled.
+Please note: Due to weight capacities and weather factors, there is a good chance that your luggage may be delayed or that your flight may be canceled.
 Make sure you pack all medicines, valuables and an extra set of clothes in your carry-on.

-From May until September, the Alaska state ferry Tustemena also brings visitors to the island.
+From May until September, the Alaska state ferry Tustumena also brings visitors to the island.
 You can book your sailing at the Alaska Marine Highway website: www.dot.state.ak.us/amhs/

 What is the weather like?